benseleb/telemetry-turtle/README.md

-# telemetry-turtle
+# The Telemetry Turtle
-DIY device for measuring acceleration, orientation, and temperature of live sample shipping
+DIY arduino device for measuring acceleration, orientation, and temperature (specifically during live sample shipping)

+Have you ever been bubble rapping a turtle and stopped to think about what conditions they experience when their getting shipped?
+Me neither.
+However, my friend, Dr. Joe Mendelson, certainly has.

+After a quick Google search, I found that the only shippible accelerometers were expensive commercial.
+I couldn't find a DIY version on the first page, so I resorted to doing it myself.